lindarr915/stackexchange-redis-test/README.md

 If `STRESS_MODE` environment variable being `true`, the progam will run in stress mode to write data to ElastiCache.

 - Run 10 clients, you can scale out ElastiCache cluster online.
-- The request per minute per node can reach 170,000.
+- The request per minute per node can reach 170,000 with cache.r6.large with 3 node groups and 2 replicas per node group.
 - Scaling out the ElastiCache cluster takes time.
 If the speed of data growth too fast, you will still get OOM error even after you scale out.

 ```